Ashraf-Moustafa/Ashraf-Moustaf/README.md

 ### What I do

-I do Open Source.
-In fact, I do Open Source so much, that 95% of my work on GitHub is free and open to everyone.
-I am really passionate about doing web development, it is in my opinion the best combination of logical programming and (sometimes) beautiful design.
+Aspiring frontend developer and current student.
+I'm building my skills through self-study and am passionate about open-source and web development, which I see as the perfect blend of logic and design.

 ## My skills 📜